992manav/Project/README.md

   - Enters a continuous loop to:
     - Read frames from the camera.
     - Calculate and display FPS.
-    - Perform pothole detection using `detector.detect()`.
+    - Perform multi-object detection using `detector.detect()`.
-    - Annotate the frame with detection results using `detector.annotate()`.
+    - Annotate the frame with detection results using `detector.annotate()`, which now returns a list of `detected_objects`.
-    - Check if an alert should be sent using `alert_system.should_alert()` and triggers `alert_system.send_alert_async()` if conditions are met.
+    - Checks if an alert should be sent using `alert_system.should_alert(detected_objects)` and triggers `alert_system.send_alert_async(alert_type)` if conditions are met, passing the specific `alert_type`.
-    - Displays the annotated frame using `show_frame()`.
+    - Displays the annotated frame using `show_frame()`, now accepting `detected_objects` for dynamic status display.
     - Allows quitting the application by pressing 'Q'.
   - Includes error handling for `KeyboardInterrupt` and ensures camera release and window destruction in a `finally` block.
-  - Prints a summary of frames processed, potholes detected, and alerts sent upon exit.
+  - Prints a summary of frames processed, total objects detected, and alerts sent upon exit.
 - **Execution:** Runs the `main()` function when the script is executed directly.

 ### `detection.py`

-This module encapsulates the pothole detection logic using YOLO.
+This module encapsulates the multi-object detection logic using YOLO.

 - **Imports:** `YOLO` from `ultralytics` and `numpy`.
 - **`PotholeDetector` class:**